-Select the Extrude tool on the Modeling panel and the command line on the AutoCAD application will prompt you to "select objects".
-Pick the upper right of the graphical display as shown in Figure 6.25 and going to the left, you will see the selection window signifying the "crossing" option in selecting entities.
+Select the Extrude tool on the Solids toolbar and the command line on the AutoCAD application will prompt you to "select objects".
+Pick to the upper right of the graphical display as shown in Figure 6.25 and going to the left, you will see the dotted selection window signifying the "crossing" option in selecting entities.
 The command line will return with "4 found".
 Press Enter to specify the height or path of the solid.
-Type "14" for the height of the extrusion and for the angle of taper, hit Enter to accept the zero degree default.
+You will type "14" for the height of the extrusion and for the angle of taper; you will Enter to accept the zero degree default.
 A more complex 3D solid will appear in the graphical display as shown in Figure 6.26.